 They built the Alcázar or Palace of the Almudaina and the great mosque, a space now occupied by the Cathedral of Santa María of Palma, or La Seu, which you can visit today.

 🆓 There are many Arab vestiges and strongholds that you should not miss if you visit Palma.
-If you are as passionate about history as we are, you can take this free guided tour and get to know them in more detail.
+If you are as passionate about history as we are, you can take this free guided tour or one of the many free tours in Palma de Mallorca that are offered and get to know them in more detail.

 Christianity and the Catholic Kings